Episodes: 77 (hour)

 This TV series has not ended yet.

 What do you think?
 Do you like the Lost Girl TV series?
-How long would you like to see it continue?
+Do you think that it should end or continue for a sixth season?

 Newer and/or Related Articles